Good Old Fashioned Artificial Intelligence, or GOFAI, is a term coined by John Haugeland in his book Artificial Intelligence: The Very Idea (1985).

 Note: “If thought is logic, then machines can think” may be an oversimplification, as it is not clear whether what we term as “thinking” or “reasoning” is the same as thought-processing.

-GOFAI, also known as symbolic AI and the classical approach, dominated the field form the 1950s to the late 1980s.
+GOFAI, also known as symbolic AI and the classical approach, dominated the field from the 1950s to the late 1980s.

 The symbolic approach lost popularity because researchers in GOFAI sought to tackle the “strong AI problem”; but on the difference between so-called “strong” and “weak” AI, join us for another post.